rekpero/ArPermafeedHub/README.md

 - [x] See details of permafeeds including Statistics and ArQL/GraphQL example
 - [x] Run ArQL test query
 - [x] Comment on permafeed
+- [x] Toast & Notification when the feed is mined
 - [ ] Run GraphQL test query

 ## How to Publish Your Permafeed